lfurtkevicova/gislab-my-notes/docs/commands.rst

    retrieves the git remote origin URL of the current repo

 :command:`nslookup`
-   displays information that can be used to diagnose Domain Name System infrastructure, e.g. domain name or IP address, it is available only if TCP/IP protocol is installed, Internet name servers are queried interactively
+   displays information that can be used to diagnose DNS infrastructure, e.g. domain name or IP address, it is available only if TCP/IP protocol is installed

 :command:`ping <hostname-or-ip-address-of-the-target-computer>`
    sends a test packet of data to a designated IP address to test connection